Skip to main content

 Step 1: Verify Email Domain

-Before configuring SAML, you must first verify ownership of your company’s email domain to ensure that only users with an email address from a verified domain can log in through your organization’s SSO.
+Before configuring SSO, you must first verify ownership of your company’s email domain to ensure that only users with an email address from a verified domain can log in through your organization’s SSO.
 For configuration instructions, see Domain Verification.

-Step 2: Create SAML Configuration
+Step 2: Create SSO Configuration

 1. Administrators navigate to Organization Settings > Security & Identity.

-After initialization, Qoder will automatically generate the following information for you.
+Create the SAML configuration for your organization.
+The system will automatically generate the SP certificates and private keys.After initialization, Qoder will automatically generate the following information for you.
 You will need this information for the subsequent configuration of your Identity Provider (IDP):

 • SP Entity ID